 The first step in taking advantage of the community college experience is to submit the application for admission.
 There are some key points to keep in mind with regards to submission:

-- Don't wait until the spring to submit your application.
 In the past, high school guidance offices across the Commonwealth advised students that community college applications could be delayed until the spring months.
 Given that the community college is becoming less of a back-up option, students should submit their applications in the fall and early winter when they submit their four-year college and university applications.
 This also includes financial aid applications.
 With a change to the FAFSA last year related to the tax return data requested on the application, financial aid offices at community colleges have been reviewing FAFSAs and sending out financial aid packages much earlier, so that families can make better-educated decisions.
 Institutional financial aid (the funds provided directly by the school) is first come, first served, and you don't want to miss the boat.

-- Send a complete application packet so as to not delay your acceptance.
 While admissions requirements vary by institution, the community college system is fairly standard with the requirement of a recent high school transcript for high school seniors (for conditional acceptance) or a proof of graduation in the form of a diploma (GED or high school) or final high school transcript for those applicants already out of high school.
 Students that submit a complete application for admission will likely hear of their acceptance within two weeks of submission.

-- Complete your FAFSA and include the community college on your school list ASAP.
 Completing the FAFSA these days is easier than ever.
 Many families forget about the FAFSA during the college application process, but for us here at North Shore Community College, it is a must!
 Once a student is accepted to the college, we alert the financial aid office for FAFSA processing.
 If the student's FAFSA is not on file, the application file remains stagnant and could potentially result in a smaller financial aid package depending on the time of FAFSA submission.